 Many districts have turned to data analysis to shed light on disciplinary procedures.
-Parceling data based on race, gender and ethnicity can reveal disparities in punishments and allow districts to take corrective measures.
+Parceling data based on race, gender, and ethnicity can reveal disparities in punishments and allow districts to take corrective measures.
 Additionally, some districts have developed agreements with school resource officers and local police forces to decrease the use of force and restraints on campus, as well as reduce the number of school-based arrests.

 In the last decade, positive behavior interventions have come into vogue and represent a definite step in the right direction when it comes to discipline.
-Rather that using punitive measures to manage student behavior, positive behavior support systems focus on building prosocial skills.
+Rather than using punitive measures to manage student behavior, positive behavior support systems focus on building prosocial skills.
 Doing so diminishes, and in many cases eliminates, negative behaviors without the need for suspension, expulsion, or other serious consequences.
 Meta-analyses of studies that examine the efficacy of positive behavior interventions show that there was a 90% reduction in negative behaviors in over half the studies.
 In more than one-quarter of the studies, negative behaviors were completely eliminated.
 By eliminating negative behaviors, children and teachers alike are more often engaged in academic activities, which in turn improves academic performance for all students.

-However, most revisionary efforts have been aimed at zero-tolerance policies that unduly impact disadvantaged students, such as those who have a disability, are poor, or are of color.
+However, most revisionary efforts have been aimed at zero-tolerance policies that unduly impact disadvantaged students, such as those who have a disability, are poor or are of color.
 In 2011, the U.S. Departments of Justice and Education issued a joint directive aimed at eliminating school policies that contribute to the school-to-prison pipeline.
 Entitled the Supportive School Discipline Initiative, the program takes direct aim at the oft unfair and overreaching zero-tolerance policies adopted by schools nationwide.
 Among the key recommendations of the initiative are to:

-Build consensus among all stakeholders at the local, state and federal level as to what constitutes appropriate disciplinary procedures.
+Build consensus among all stakeholders at the local, state, and federal level as to what constitutes appropriate disciplinary procedures.